andrewmoise/grits/README.md

 **Don't use this in production.** Basically, some things work and it's fun for tinkering but it's very far from a working version 1.

-## Motivation

-The motivation is this: The internet is based on a peer-to-peer and open-software type of vision, but at least as far as the modern web, it's still very much stuck in a mainframe-style "priests and outsiders" organizational structure.
-(In fact, for business reasons, it is going backwards: Fewer and fewer priests maintaining ever more restricted temples for ever more hapless supplicants.)
-As an end-user of a web site, you're incapable of interacting with it in ways that are natural if you are an open-source type of person, even in the case when the backend is (from an administrator's POV) open source.
-You're left with weird little scraps, like being able to export your data or paste a custom block of CSS, that don't really scratch the surface of what you should be able to do to control your experience and your data.

-And on the admin side, compounding those user-side issues, there are significant centralized hosting issues that still haven't gone away.
-Bittorrent is great, ActivityPub is great, but popular sites still run on expensive centrally-served hosting.
-People still invest in S3 to run their Mastodon nodes.
-My vision would be that, in addition to the user side getting better, it could become realistic to run something like a busy Mastodon node or Peertube instance, and have a substantial amount of the hosting being done by the users.

-Basically, the idea for this project is to provide a framework which is more akin to minicomputers instead of mainframes, or to open source instead of Windows.

 ## Examples

 Here's what it looks like:

 ![Screenshot of normal environment](doc/images/intro-0.png)

 You can see a terminal, a files browser, and an editor.
-Should be pretty straightforward.
+Pretty straightforward.

-Terminal commands are interpreted more or less as Javascript syntax.
+Terminal commands are interpreted more or less as javascript syntax.
 You can do javascript things:

 ![Screenshot showing basic JS commands](doc/images/intro-1.png)

-But, you can also run Unix-like commands and interact with the little filesystem:
+But you can also run Unix-like commands and interact with the little filesystem:

 ![Screenshot showing Unix-like commands](doc/images/intro-2.png)

 These commands are chained together via Response bytestreams, with function chaining analogous to `|` in Unix. `.to()` is analogous to `>`, `from().` is almost analogous to `<`.

-The files you're editing are located on the server's storage.
-The system is backed on a Merkle tree, which makes it natural to efficiently work remotely while maintaining cache-coherency guarantees.
-It also means it's easy to make copy-on-write copies of big things for your own editing.
+The files you're editing are in the server's storage.
+The system is backed on a Merkle tree, which makes it natural for the browser to maintain its own local version of the store while maintaining cache-coherency guarantees.
+It also means it's easy to make copy-on-write copies of big things for your own use and modification.

-This means you can make custom versions of anything the server is running, which then become something you can run instead.
-For example, we can make a copy of `//client/lib` so we can customize the whole Gimbal interface:
+This means you can make copies of anything the server is running, which then become your own things you can modify as you like, or take somewhere else.
+As an example, we make a copy of `/lib` so we can customize this whole admin interface:

 ![Screenshot showing making a per-user copy of the shell environment](doc/images/custom-0.png)

-We load up an instance of Gimbal that's fully runnable and editable based on the instance in our own home directory:
+We load up the site from our home directory instead, which is just as much runnable as the other, but is also fully editable:

 ![Screenshot showing the custom environment loaded](doc/images/custom-1.png)

-We make a change to echo():
+We make a change to `echo()`:

 ![Screenshot showing edits to echo()](doc/images/custom-2.png)

-We reload the tab, and execute echo(), and we observe that our changes are live (without mucking anything up for existing users of the main `//client`-based app):
+We reload the tab, and execute `echo()`, and we observe that our changes are live (which doesn't muck anything up for existing users of the main app in `/lib`):

 ![Screenshot showing the changed version of echo()](doc/images/custom-3.png)

-It's not limited to just one tool, though.
-Any of the environment you see can be edited.
-There's a README with guidance about where all the tools and code are located within lib/:
+It's obviously not limited to that one tool.
+All the code for the environment you see can be edited.
+There's a README with guidance about where things are located within lib/:

 ![Screenshot showing the lib/ README](doc/images/editor-0.png)

-Oh, look at that, it's hard to read because the lines aren't wrapped.
+Look at that -- it's hard to read because the lines aren't wrapped.
 Not a problem.
-We're using codemirror for editing; we open up our widget wrapper code, and make the one-line fix to add the line wrapping extension:
+We open up our editor widget (which is a wrapper around Codemirror), and make the one-line fix to add the line wrapping extension:

 ![Screenshot showing enabling line wrapping](doc/images/editor-1.png)